Prag8855/aab/content/guides/permanent-residence.md

 ### If you have a [freelance visa](/glossary/Freelance%20visa)

 You can get a [PR](/glossary/Niederlassungserlaubnis) after 3 to 5 years.
-It depends on the kind of freelance visa you have.[^6]
+It depends on the kind of freelance visa you have.
+It's [written on your residence permit.](/illustrations/freelance-visa-type.png)

-[Look on your residence permit.](/illustrations/freelance-visa-type.png) If it's written "§21 Abs.
+**If it's written "§21 Abs.
 1" or "§21 Abs.
-2a" you must...
+2a"** you must...

 - [ ] **Have a freelance visa for 3 years**
+    You can get the [PR](/glossary/Niederlassungserlaubnis) after 3 years if the *Ausländerbehörde* thinks that your business is successful and sustainable.
+You must have a "§21 Abs.
+1" or "§21 Abs.
+2a" freelance visa, not "§21 Abs.
+5".[^6]
 - [ ] **Support yourself**
-    Your freelance income covers your cost of living.
-If you have children or an unemployed spouse, it also covers their cost of living.
+    Your income must cover your cost of living.
+If you have children or an unemployed spouse, it must also cover their cost of living.[^40]
 - [ ] **Have valid [health insurance](/glossary/Krankenversicherung)**
     Public and private health insurance are accepted. [[Expat health insurance]] or travel insurance is not enough.
 - [ ] **Have a place to live**
     Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-the-same-address) for you and your family.

-- [ ] **Have a retirement pension**
-    There are many ways to do this:
-    - **Have a public pension**
-        Do you only need 36 months of pension contributions?
-Not sure.
-    - or have a private pension
-    - or have investments
+Officially, there is no pension or language requirement, but the *Ausländerbehörde* might still ask for it.[^39]

-If it's written "§21 Abs.
-5", you must wait 5 years like everybody else.
+**If it's written "§21 Abs.
+5"**, you must wait 5 years like everybody else.
 See the [requirements for everybody else](#everybody-else).

 ### If you live with a German citizen